 The time format is based on the 24-hour military-time clock.
 For example, 1 p.m. is 13:00:00.
-Press the right arrow or left arrow key to move to the desired field .
+Press the left or right arrow key to move to the desired field.
 Press the PgUp or PgDn key to increment the setting, or type the desired value into the field.